Colorectal cancer

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 BRAFTOVI and certain other medicines can affect each other, causing side effects or affecting how BRAFTOVI or other medicines work.
 You should also avoid grapefruit products during treatment with BRAFTOVI.

-These are not all of the possible side effects of BRAFTOVI and MEKTOVI.
+These are not all of the possible side effects of BRAFTOVI.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or visit www.fda.gov/medwatch.
 You may also report side effects to Pfizer Inc. at 1-800-438-1985.

 What is BRAFTOVI and MEKTOVI?